PRINCIPLES

 We stand for independent and critical thinking in solving problems

-Finally, while we are always cognizant of the proposals from other quarters -- and always keep history, custom and tradition in mind -- we believe in starting with a clean sheet.
-We choose to view challenges from our unique perspective rather than accept dogma from either the left or the right.
-And we always subject any measure, including our own, to our rigorous method of addressing the challenges we face.
+Finally, while we are always cognizant of the proposals from other quarters — and always keep history, custom and tradition in mind — we believe in starting with a clean sheet.
+Our approach is to view challenges from our unique perspective, but with an open mind, rather than accept dogma from either the left or the right.

 __________________________________________________________________________________________